geekysuavo/camera/README.md

 changes to standard nmrPipe processing workflows, and execution times rival those of RNMRTK MaxEnt and NESTA-NMR.

+As of 30 Jan 2016, **camera** utilizes the [FFTW](http://www.fftw.org)
+library for all its fast Fourier transforms.
+This means:

+ * Data are no longer limited to power-of-two sizes.
+ * Reconstructions will be up to _3x_ faster.

 ### Reconstructing NMR data

 The **camera** algorithm and software supports all the trimmings of MEM,